Pair Production in time-dependent Electric field at Finite times: Abstract

 \section{Abstract}

-We investigate the finite-time behavior of pair production from the vacuum by a time-dependent Sauter pulsed electric field.
-By examining the temporal behavior of the single-particle distribution function, we observe oscillatory patterns in the longitudinal momentum spectrum of the particles at finite times.
-These oscillations arise due to quantum interference effects resulting from the various dynamical processes/channels leading to the creation of the (quasi-)particle of a given momentum.
-Furthermore, we derive an approximate and simplified analytical expression for the distribution function at finite times, allowing us to explain these oscillations' origin and behavior.
+We investigate the finite-time behavior of pair production from the vacuum by a time-dependent Sauter-pulsed electric field.
+By examining the temporal behavior of the single-particle distribution function, we observe oscillatory patterns in the longitudinal momentum spectrum at finite times.
+These oscillations arise due to quantum interference effects resulting from the various dynamical processes/channels leading to the creation of the (quasi-)particle with a given momentum.
+Furthermore, we derive a simplified approximate analytical expression for the distribution function at finite times, which allows us to explain the origin and behavior of these oscillations.
 The role of the vacuum polarization function and its counterterm is also discussed in this regard.
-The transverse momentum spectrum peaked at the nonzero value of the transverse momentum at finite times, which indicates the role of multiphoton transitions in the creation of quasiparticles.
+At finite times, the transverse momentum spectrum peaks at a nonzero value of transverse momentum, indicating the role of multiphoton transitions in quasiparticle creation.
+We explicitly relate the quasiparticle distribution function to the measurable probability of real pair production when the field is switched off at a finite time, establishing the physical relevance of the observed finite-time structures.
+This work bridges the quasiparticle description with operationally measurable quantities, offering insights relevant for upcoming high-intensity laser experiments aimed at observing nonperturbative pair production phenomena.